parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 #### Adding Performance Regression Tests

 Regression tests can also be added for the purposes of testing the performance.
-Adding performance tests does require understanding how the ci infrastructure is setup.
+Adding performance tests does require understanding a bit about how the ci infrastructure is setup.
 Currently, the performance tests are setup to run on dedicated Power9 nodes that are provided by LANL, this is to ensure consistency in the result.
 However, because the performance tests are running on LANL machines it means that it is not straightforward to make the results viewable to non LANL contributors.
 To make the results of the regression tests viewable on github a custom github application was developed to be used with Parthenon which we will call the Parthenon Performance Metrics App (PPMA).

 The PPMA is series of python scripts located in the parthenon repository in ./scripts/python/packages/parthenon_performance_app.
-The PPMA has the following responsibilities:
+The PPMA has the following
+responsibilities:

 1. Submit a status check associated with the commit being analyzed to the Parthenon repository